Welcome to the Exeter Clinical Laboratory International website

 • Chronic liver disease

 Plasma albumin is seldom decreased in acute hepatitis, because of its long circulating half-life.
 Decreased serum albumin usually indicates liver disease of more than 3 weeks duration.
-Albumin is a good indicator of decompensation and prognosis in cirrhosis.

 Abnormally high albumin levels are seldom clinically important.
 Increased serum albumin levels are seen only with dehydration or after excessive albumin infusion.
-Artefactual causes of high levels include specimen evaporation and prolonged use of a tourniquet during venipuncture.
+Artefactual causes of high levels include specimen evaporation and prolonged use of a tourniquet during venepuncture.

-Turnaround Time
+Turnaround Time and add-on availability:

 Can be added on to an existing request up to 4 days following sample receipt